Master of Public Health (MPH)

 Fieldwork is among the most crucial components of the MPH curriculum.
 Fieldwork placements are designed to be practical experiences that provide students with an opportunity to apply the concepts, techniques, and theories learned in the classroom to real life experiences working in the field.
 MPH students have options among the 175+ community partners in Philadelphia and the surrounding counties that work with the College of Public Health.

-MPH students can choose one of 5 programs or enroll in one of 6 dual-degree programs.
+MPH students can choose one of four programs or enroll in one of two dual degree programs.

 - MPH in Applied Biostatistics